jfcloutier/karma_system/design_notes/observations from predictions.md

 When a CA receives no prediction error from a prediction generated from its causal theory,  it gains confidence in the theory.

 The confidence the CA has in its causal theory is conferred to the predictions generated using it.

+## The persistence of predictions

+Predictions received are temporarily "sticky".
+Unless overridden, an incoming prediction persists across a few lifecycles of a CA to match the longer lifecycles of its parents.

+It is possible for a prediction received in lifecycle T of a CA to cause a prediction error to be sent back but not in lifecycle T+1, and vice-versa.